yunshengtian/AutoOED/docs/source/content/about/introduction.rst

-If you experience any issues during installing or using the software or have any feature suggestions, please feel free to reach out to us either by creating issues on `GitHub <https://github.com/yunshengtian/AutoOED>`_ or sending emails to autooed-help@csail.mit.edu.
+If you experience any issues during installing or using the software or have any feature suggestions, please feel free to reach out to us either by creating issues on `GitHub <https://github.com/yunshengtian/AutoOED>`_ or sending emails to autooed@csail.mit.edu.

 Acknowledgments